-(1) "Affiliate Company" as defined under the 1940 Act.
+- (1) "Affiliate Company" as defined under the 1940 Act. - (2) "Control Company" as defined under the 1940 Act.

 MANAGEMENT

 Our Board of Directors oversees our management.
 The Board of Directors currently consists of five members, three of whom are not "interested persons" of Capitala Finance Corp. as defined in Section 2(a)(19) of the 1940 Act.
 We refer to these individuals as our independent directors.
 Our Board of Directors elects our officers, who serve at the discretion of the Board of Directors.
 The responsibilities of each director will include, among other things, the oversight of our investment activity, the quarterly valuation of our assets and oversight of our financing arrangements.
 The Board of Directors has also established an audit committee and a nominating and corporate governance committee, and may establish additional committees in the future.
 In connection with the Formation Transactions, Fund II and Fund III each established a Board of Directors consisting of the same five members that comprise our Board of Directors.